Federico Chiesa: 2024–25 season

 On 29 August 2024, Chiesa moved to the Premier League with Liverpool on a long-term deal reportedly worth £10 million plus £2.5 million in add-ons.
-He made his Liverpool debut as a substitute in the 93rd minute of a UEFA Champions League league phase match away against Milan that his side won 3–1.
+He made his Liverpool debut as a substitute in the 93rd minute of a UEFA Champions League league phase match away against AC Milan that his side won 3–1.
 On 25 September, Chiesa made his first start and provided an assist in a 5–1 win against West Ham United in the EFL Cup.

 On 11 January 2025, Chiesa scored his first goal for Liverpool in a 4–0 home victory over Accrington Stanley in the FA Cup third round.
 On 16 March, he came on as a substitute for Luis Díaz and scored late in the EFL Cup final against Newcastle United, which ended in a 2–1 defeat.
 In his first season in England, Chiesa struggled for minutes under manager Arne Slot.

 Despite his limited minutes in the Premier League, on 4 May 2025, Chiesa made his fifth Premier League appearance for Liverpool as a substitute for Kostas Tsimikas in a 3–1 defeat against Chelsea, thus entitling him to a winner's medal.
 He became only the second Italian player to receive a Premier League winner's medal after Mario Balotelli in the 2011–12 season.

-2025-26 season
+2025–26 season

 On 15 August 2025, Chiesa came on as a late substitute for Florian Wirtz and scored his first Premier League goal for Liverpool in the 88th minute against Bournemouth, giving his side the lead in an eventual 4–2 win.

-On 23 September 2025, Chiesa produced two assists for Alexander Isak and Hugo Ekitike for Liverpool, in the 2-1 victory over Southampton in the EFL Cup.
-On 27 September, he scored an equalizer in a 2-1 Premier League defeat against Crystal Palace, He was later voted as Liverpool’s Player of the Month for September.
+On 23 September 2025, Chiesa produced two assists for Alexander Isak and Hugo Ekitike for Liverpool, in the 2–1 victory over Southampton in the EFL Cup.
+On 27 September, he scored an equalizer in a 2–1 Premier League defeat against Crystal Palace, He was later voted as Liverpool's Player of the Month for September.